Use Money’s mortgage calculator to estimate your monthly payments based on home price, current mortgage rates and loan type.

 Our mortgage calculator allows home buyers to see how different inputs — purchase price, credit score, interest rate and down payment size — impact their total payment to help determine how much real estate they can comfortably afford.

 When looking for a new home, keep in mind that mortgage rates change every day and vary from lender to lender, so use this loan calculator to get a ballpark estimate and then make sure to get quotes from multiple lenders.
-(We recommend one of Money’s best mortgage lenders of the year as a good place to start your search.)
+(We recommend Money’s best mortgage lenders of the year as a good place to start your search.)